Undergraduate Program Electrical Engineering

 - You can network in the “Circuit Lounge” where tutoring is available.

-What can I do with a bachelor's degree in Electrical Engineering?
+What can I do with a bachelor's degree or Minor in Electrical Engineering?

 Our alumni graduate with jobs in the computer engineering industry.
 They work as: